Megalagrion pacificum: Recovery Plan

 The earliest delisting for the Pacific Hawaiian damselfly is expected to be 2051.
 The recovery plan was established on November 17, 2021, and has not yet been updated for this species.

 In order to down-list the Pacific Hawaiian damselfly, three criteria need to be met.
 The first requires that all current populations of the species are found.
 Once found, they must be identified and considered evenly distributed as a population on at least one Hawaiian Island.
 On islands where the damselfly species historically existed, there should be at least 10 populations.
 Surveys should show that there is a consistent increase in all populations over five consecutive years or more.
 Next, all habitats in which the species is found need to be stable and supportive of breeding.
 This would include protections in place to prevent environmental disturbances that could decrease damselfly populations.
 Finally, these habitats need predation monitoring over five consecutive years.
 For three or more of these years, there need to be no nonnative predators, minimal predation, and minimal competition for the damselfly species.
 The major threats to the Pacific Hawaiian damselfly populations need to be stabilized or removed for the species to be down-listed.

 To delist the Pacific Hawaiian Damselfly from the Endangered Species List, three additional criteria (including those listed above) must be met.
-Significant increases in the abundance of the species across all islands (Kaua’i, O’ahu, Moloka’i, Lana’i, Maui, and Hawai’i) must occur over 10 years.
+Significant increases in the abundance of the species across all islands (Kaua'i, O'ahu, Moloka'i, Lana'i, Maui, and Hawaiʻi) must occur over 10 years.
 Strong increases in the population need to occur for at least 7 of the 10 years.
 Additionally, damselfly populations need to continue to breed and sustain themselves.
 Damselfly breeding must occur successfully on a repetitive basis.
 These populations of damselfly must, then, be able to withstand ecosystem disturbances.
 Finally, nonnative species need to be absent from these habitats.
 No significant predation or competition rates should harm damselfly populations.
 If these criteria are met, the Pacific Hawaiian damselfly can be delisted from the Endangered Species List.

 There are other suggestions for the recovery of this species.
 One suggestion includes using surveys to better determine distribution and population sizes.
 These surveys could also be used to stabilize the existing population of Pacific Hawaiian damselfly.
 Additionally, the U.S. Fish and Wildlife Services suggests focusing on nonnative predator management, documentation, surveying, studying, and extermination.
 The U.S. Fish and Wildlife Services also suggests studying the habitat requirements of the Pacific Hawaiian Damselfly.
 Depending on the habitat needs of the species, it may be possible to transport them to other areas with human intervention.
 New, suitable locations might provide habitats for growth and population restoration.